membrane/api-gateway/distribution/examples/openapi/README.md

 </serviceProxy>
 ```

-# Validation
+# OpenAPI Validation

-Membrane can validate requests and responses against OpenAPI specifications.
-The validation uses all the definitions in OpenAPI documents like:
+Membrane can validate requests and responses against OpenAPI definitions like:

 - Methods and paths
 - Query and path parameters